 You will need a Club Premises Certificate if you are planning to:

 Your club must be able to meet the requirements of a qualifying club to hold a Club Premises Certificate.
-You can read more about the Club Premises certificate or by using the relevant document link in the related publications section at the bottom of this page.
+You can read more about the Club Premises certificate (external link) or by using the relevant document link in the related publications section at the bottom of this page.

 Online applications for a new Club Premises Certificate

 Online applications related to existing Club Premises Certificates

 Postal application forms and notices